Honours in law

 - Maintained a minimum WAM of 65 across all law units.
 This is a strict requirement.

-Because Honours is a course (M412), rather than simply a subject, you need to apply to Deakin to undertake the course.
+Because honours in law is a course (M412), rather than just a subject, you need to apply to Deakin to undertake the course.
 While the application process isn't particularly onerous, there is a small amount of effort involved.

 Once you've been accepted into M412, you will need to enrol in the two Honours subjects, MLH401 and MLH402 in the normal way via StudentConnect.